Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

-The ACT Government will work with non-government organisation partners to develop a $7 million Community Support Package to best meet increased service demand for emergency relief.
+The ACT Government will work with non-government organisation partners to develop a $7m Community Support Package to best meet increased service demand for emergency relief.
 This package will provide food relief and support for vulnerable members of our community.

 The ACT Government has re-prioritised funding to provide an additional $100,000 to Lifeline Canberra to increase their capacity to undertake their important work in supporting our community.
 This funding will enable them to answer an additional 1000 calls each month, over the next six months, supporting our community at this challenging time.

-Artists may be eligible to receive funding of up to $10,000 to support arts development and the sustainability of arts practice over the next six to nine months through a $500,000 grants program.
+Artists may be eligible to receive funding of up to $10,000 to support art developments and the sustainability of art practices over the next six to nine months through a $500,000 grants program.
 This may include the development of works to be exhibited or performed into the future, research and development, making new works or sharing of works through online platforms.

 Recovery Plan to support local jobs